 What equipment will my child need before the first practice or game?

 Players should arrive at their first practice with a glove, baseball pants, rubber molded cleats, baseball bat with USA sticker and a batting helmet.
 A baseball bag is recommended to transport bats, batting gloves, water bottles, hats, and other items.
 Please make sure all personally owned equipment is labeled with a name and phone number so CALL can return it if lost.
-Catcher’s equipment is provided by the league.
+Each team will be provided catcher’s equipment by the league.
 However, players are welcome to bring their own catcher's equipment.
 In light of the COVID pandemic, the league will discourage the sharing of equipment.

 Are there any uniform supplies my child needs?